tiagomarked/CallYourCousin/README.md

 This mod also adds 2 new fully functional payphones to the game: one located at the town, near Teimo's Pub and the other located near Fleetari's.

+Make sure to check the [Nexus Mods](https://www.nexusmods.com/mysummercar/mods/203/?tab=description) page for a more detailed description and screenshots!

 ## Requirements

 - **Latest version** of My Summer Car